raghavdharani/TTT/README.md

-# Tic Tac Toe Game
+# ShiftTacToe

-A modern, responsive tic-tac-toe game built with React and Tailwind CSS.
+A modern, strategic twist on tic-tac-toe where you can shift and relocate your tokens.
+Built with React and Tailwind CSS.

 ## Features